 Basically, you have to be online to get noticed, to show your expertise, to get work, to find new clients and do literally anything else.

-Normally, here’s how the life of an online business owner goes:
+Normally, here’s what being an online business owner might entitle:

 Finding your way to minimalism in business can help you to deal with this overwhelm!